Harfenlabor/harfenlabor.com/exampleSite/content/research/virtuosic-and-delicate-the-sound-of-natural-trumpet.md

 **Köll**: \[00:17:36\] Did you need to practice a lot for this?

 **Lackner**: \[00:17:39\] Yes, of course, we needed time to get used to the mouth piece, to find the right material, but it was wonderful to get there and it was very exciting.
-And we did it from time to time, I mean Herbert Walser and I, we played the high horn parts.
+And we did it from time to time, I mean <span id="person_tag">Herbert Walser</span> and I, we played the high horn parts.

 **Köll**: \[00:18:06\] Herbert Walser, with whom you played a lot—this is a good point for listening to some music.

-**Lackner**: \[00:18:16\] We are going to listen to the Con discretione movement from the first Sonata by Romanus Weichlein, from Encaenia Musices, performed by Ars Antiqua Austria under Gunar Letzbor with Herbert Walser and me.
+**Lackner**: \[00:18:16\] We are going to listen to the Con discretione movement from the first Sonata by <span id="person_tag">Romanus Weichlein</span>, from Encaenia Musices, performed by Ars Antiqua Austria under <span id="person_tag">Gunar Letzbor</span> with Herbert Walser and me.
 I am the trumpet player.

 **Köll**: \[00:23:28\] Very beautiful!
 Weichlein!